ThoughtSpot: History

-ThoughtSpot was founded in 2012 by a team of engineers who previously worked for Google, Oracle, and other Silicon Valley companies.
+ThoughtSpot was started in 2012 by Ajeet Singh (CEO) and Amit Prakash (CTO).
 The CEO and co-founder, Ajeet Singh, previously co-founded the company Nutanix.
+The CTO and co-founder, Amit Prakash, came from Google where he was responsible for one of the machine learning systems for Ads.
 In late 2012, ThoughtSpot raised $10.7 million in Series A funding led by Lightspeed Venture Partners.
 In 2014, the company raised $30 million in Series B funding led by Khosla Ventures.

 In January 2016, the company opened an office in London.
 In February 2016, ThoughtSpot announced that it had increased its revenue by 810 percent over the previous year.
 In May 2016, ThoughtSpot raised $50 million in Series C funding led by General Catalyst Partners.
 In October 2016, the company expanded its series C funding with an investment from Hewlett Packard Pathfinder.
-As part of the investment, ThoughtSpot entered the Pathfinder program and begin selling its software on Hewlett-Packard Enterprise infrastructure.
+As part of the investment, ThoughtSpot entered the Pathfinder program and begin selling its software on Hewlett Packard Enterprise infrastructure.

 In May 2018, the company raised $145 million in Series D funding from Sapphire Ventures, Lightspeed Ventures, Khosla Ventures, General Catalyst and others to expand its AI based analytics platform.
 At the time, the company was valued at over $1 billion.
 In August, ThoughtSpot appointed former Nutanix President Sudheesh Nair as its new CEO.

 In March 2019, ThoughtSpot relocated their headquarters from Palo Alto to Sunnyvale.
 In August 2019, the company raised $248 million in Series E funding from Silver Lake, Sapphire Ventures, and Geodesic Capital.

 By 2020, the company had $100 million in annual recurring revenue.
 In January 2020, the company hired several new executives for a potential initial public offering later that year.
 In November, the company announced a $100 million series F funding round that valued it at $4.2 billion.

-On March 5, 2021 ThoughtSpot partnered with Indian information technology company Tech Mahindra.
+On March 5, 2021, ThoughtSpot partnered with Indian information technology company Tech Mahindra.
 Also in March, the company announced it had raised another $20 million in venture capital investments from partner Snowflake Inc.'s venture capital arm Snowflake Ventures.
 Also in March, ThoughtSpot made its first acquisition by acquiring SQL-based analytics software startup SeekWell for $20 million.
 In May, ThoughtSpot acquired data integration company Diyotta.

-ThoughtSpot's clients include the companies Walmart and Apple.
+On June 26, 2023, ThoughtSpot acquired business intelligence startup Mode Analytics for $200 million in cash and stock.

+On September 27, 2024, ThoughtSpot appointed Ketan Karkhanis, former Executive Vice President and General Manager of Sales Cloud at Salesforce, as its new CEO.